astronomer/docs/astro/configure-deployment-resources.md

 Worker and scheduler resources must be set for each Deployment and are managed separately from cluster-level infrastructure.
 Any additional components that Astro requires, including PgBouncer, KEDA, and the triggerer, are managed by Astronomer.

-:::note
+:::cli

-To manage Deployment resources with a Deployment file, see [Deployments as Code](manage-deploymens-as-code.md).
+If you prefer, you can set Deployment resources using the Astro CLI and a local Deployment configuration file.
+See [Deployments as Code](manage-deployments-as-code.md).

 :::